chuckkay/FramePack/README.md

 - **Batch Upload**
   Upload several images at once, set your prompt & parameters, then “Add to Queue”—one job per image.

+- **custom Job names**
+  - optionall featue to create a name prefix for individual jobs or batch jobs

 - **Clone & Edit Jobs**
   - Clone a pending job via the 📝 icon to duplicate settings in a new queue entry.
   - Edit a pending job inline using the ✏️ icon to tweak prompt and parameters.